 Russian major wins scholarship for grad school at OSU

 Bridget would like to pursue a career in international education, which she believes is one of the most important ways to bring about cross-cultural understanding, so critical to the success of international diplomacy today.
-Offered generous scholarships by several universities, she will begin a Master's in Slavic & East European studies at the Ohio State University in the fall on a University Fellowship.
+Offered generous scholarships by several universities, she will begin a master's in Slavic and East European studies at the Ohio State University in the fall on a university fellowship.
 She will be greatly missed by both faculty and her fellow students.
 We wish her luck in her next steps in what has already been a remarkable career.